The Affects of Athletic Shoes for Your Back

 Making the wrong choice when you buy athletic shoes can lead to several problems.
-Footwear can affect your bones, hips, and joints and make sure you have the right shoes can often save you from pain.
+Footwear can affect your bones, hips, and joints.
+Making sure you have the right shoes can often save you from pain.

 “Feet are like the foundation of a building,” according to Dr, John M. Giurini chief of podiatry of Beth Israel Deaconess Medical Center in Boston.
 “They are the foundation of the body.
 If the feet are mechanically unsound, they can change the alignment of all the structures above them.”

 Athletic shoes are probably the best choice for support, but it’s important that you don’t let being fashionable win out over being healthy.
 Choose sensible athletic shoes.
 And make sure you don’t overuse them.
 Dr. Lewis C. Maharam, a sports medicine practitioner wrote in the New York Daily News that you should put a maximum 500 mile limit on your running shoes and then replace them.

 Unfortunately, there isn’t a single type of shoe that’s perfect for everyone.
 That’s because everyone has different features and different comfort levels.
 But there are different types of feet and you should match your foot type to the type of shoe you wear.
 However, organizations like the Australian Podiatry Association and Harvard Medical School have put together lists that can help you find the right shoe for the shape and needs of your feet.